osteele/blog.osteele.com/_posts/2008-05-01-jquery-profile-plugin.md

 ---
-description: Nowadys the browser developer consoles do this
+description: Nowadays the browser developer consoles do this
 date: '2008-05-01 06:02:08'
 slug: jquery-profile-plugin
 title: jQuery Profile Plugin